ballerine-io/ballerine/README.md

 -  Implement and modify a case management for user approval/rejection.
 -  And more.

 If you currently don't have a commercial agreement with KYC vendors, you can use some of the vendors we already integrated with (Identity verification, AML check, etc.), to quickly start processing user's KYC requests.
-To do so please contacs us at oss@ballerine.io.
+To do so please contact us at oss@ballerine.io.

 </details>